Traders Purchase High Volume of The AES Put Options (NYSE:AES)

 The AES Co.
-(NYSE:AES) was the target of unusually large options trading activity on Wednesday.
-Traders bought 5,023 put options on the company.
-This is an increase of approximately 895% compared to the average daily volume of 505 put options.
+(NYSE:AES) was the target of some unusual options trading on Wednesday.
+Stock investors acquired 5,023 put options on the stock.
+This represents an increase of 895% compared to the average volume of 505 put options.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Harvest Fund Management Co.
-Ltd purchased a new position in shares of The AES in the 3rd quarter worth approximately $26,000.
-Nachman Norwood & Parrott Inc purchased a new position in shares of The AES in the 3rd quarter worth approximately $36,000.
-Flagship Harbor Advisors LLC boosted its holdings in shares of The AES by 168.8% in the 2nd quarter.
-Flagship Harbor Advisors LLC now owns 2,113 shares of the utilities provider’s stock worth $30,000 after purchasing an additional 1,327 shares during the period.
-Acadian Asset Management LLC purchased a new position in shares of The AES in the 3rd quarter worth approximately $39,000.
-Finally, CWM LLC boosted its holdings in shares of The AES by 301.3% in the 3rd quarter.
-CWM LLC now owns 2,183 shares of the utilities provider’s stock worth $40,000 after purchasing an additional 1,639 shares during the period.
-Institutional investors and hedge funds own 92.90% of the company’s stock.

 About The AES